xzluo97/MvMM-RegNet/README.md

 ## Reproducibility

 In the paper, we tested four variants of the MvMM-RegNet using difference appearance models.
-The average Dice and Hausdorff distance (HD) statistics for pairwise MR-to-MR registration on MM-WHS dataset ([link](https://zmiclab.github.io/projects/mmwhs/)) are:
+The average Dice and Hausdorff distance (HD) statistics for pairwise MR-to-MR registration on [MM-WHS](https://zmiclab.github.io/projects/mmwhs/) dataset are:

 | Method        | Dice          | HD (mm)       |
 | ------------- | ------------- | ------------- |